kif/SE_training/Distribution/fat_binaries.rst

 - Analysis can miss some hidden imports.
 - All runtime dependencies must be included (including external libraries wrapped by Python packages).
+- Data files cannot be guessed and need to be explicitly added.

+Test on a different computer.

 ------